linoferrentino/adelphos_pages/01.home/default.md

 ability to lift weights, to travel, to kill, to store and process information.

-But no significant steps have been made to amplify his capacity to love and to care for other people in a objectively way.
+But no significant steps have made to amplify theri capacity to love and to care for other people in a objectively way.
 Religions, spiritual teaching have done a great deal of work in educating people to care for people far from our perceived reality.

+Exiting the family borders trust drops drastically, like the bottom of an ocean; sometimes in small groups trust survives, or, ironically, in "mafia" style families united by crime.

-However, little has been achieved; wars, oppressions and inequality are still present; we do not fall into the trap of saying that "the past was better", but certainly it was not "worse".
+In the 'civil' world little has been achieved; wars, oppressions and inequality are still present; we do not fall into the trap of saying that "the past was better", but certainly it was not "worse".

 Sometimes we are still as we were in the tribes, closed and wary.